SG-Eddin/Technical-Documentation-Best-Practices/Business-Documents.md/Proposals.md

    > - Increase the bandwidth

  - Define your reader.
-   > *Knowing who your reader is, helps you in persuasively appeal to them, using their concepts and language.*
+   > *Knowing who your reader is helps you in persuasively appeal to them using their concepts and language.*

 2. **Writing:**
  - Draft the problem your idea will solve.